CindyZhou2003/mymkdocs/docs/abroad/IELTs_writing.md

 ------------------------------

+2.

 ### 好/坏

-**In many countries around the world, rural people are moving to cities, so the population in the countryside is decreasing.
+**1. In many countries around the world, rural people are moving to cities, so the population in the countryside is decreasing.
 Do you think this is a positive or a negative development?**

 In numerous nations worldwide, the trend of rural populations migrating to urban areas is prominent, leading to a dwindling number of inhabitants in the countryside.
 This shift, in my opinion, embodies a double-edged sword, reflecting the complex dynamics of societal evolution.